Feminism in the United States: Commercial sex work

+Different feminist views on sex work

 There are many different factions within the feminist movement, and each faction took its own stance on the issue of sex work.

 Marxist feminists believe that prostitution is a result of capitalism, and therefore, sex workers are exploited by the ruling class, whether that is the pimp or the patriarchy.
 Marxist feminists believe that prostitutes symbolize the value of women in society, and how a woman's worth is measured in her social, sexual, and economic subordination.
 Marxist feminists fall into the abolition faction of feminists, and they view abolition of prostitution as an integral pillar to the eventual overthrowing of the patriarchy.

 The domination theory feminists believe the root of oppression of women rests in sexuality, and sexuality is a thing to be stolen, sold, bought, bartered, or exchanged by men.
 Dominant theory feminists view prostitution not as an industry, but, rather, as a state in which all women find themselves.
 Because they view all sexual intercourse as violent and victimizing to women, dominant theory feminists believe in the abolition of sex work.

 Liberal feminists tend to be split between the argument of whether all sex work is degrading to women, and the argument that sex work is work, and should be treated as such.
 Either way, liberal feminists believe in the legalization of sex work, as criminalization prohibits women's ability to control their own bodies.

 Radical sexual-pluralist theory feminists reject the binaries through which other feminists view the world.
 They do not view the world as having goods and bads, or normal and deviants, as it creates binaries where one form of thinking is praised, and another is condemned.
 When it comes to sex work, radical sexual-pluralist theory feminists do not have a specific opinion on legalization.
 Instead, they believe sex workers should speak out against their own marginalization created by the binary, and that feminists should take sex workers opinions and experiences into account when forming their own.

 Because of the many divisions within the feminist movement on the topic of sex work, big organizations like NOW preferred to focus on more universal women's rights issues such as abortion.
 While still controversial, reproductive rights are much less nuanced and leave feminists divided into just two or so divisions, instead of many.
 Additionally, reproductive rights made an impact on every single woman in this country, instead of one group of women, which made it more appealing for large organizations.